RillingDev/chevron/README.md

 ### Decorator

+_buggy in the latest release_

-Decorators are run before initializing the service, returning a modified version of it.
+Decorators are run before initializing the service/factory, returning a modified version of it.

 ```javascript
 //Chevron.prototype.decorator(fn,[services]);